ivanhofer/sveltekit-typescript-showcase/README.md

 export type ApiResponse<T> = SuccessResponse<T> | ErrorResponse
 ```

-If we now access the `data` we will see tat it's type is no longer `undefined`:
+If we now access the `data` we will see that it's type is no longer `undefined`:

 ```ts
 let response: ApiResponse<string>